PenuelCodes/beginner-javascript-notes/README.md

 # beginner-javascript-notes

-Collection of notes that I am creating for Wes' https://beginnerjavascript.com course.
+This repository contains written notes for the https://beginnerjavascript.com course by Wes Bos.